Artificial Intelligence & Facial Recognition: Regulations & Privacy Issues Updates

 - Microsoft VP and Chief Legal Counsel Brad Smith cautions against the European Commission’s call for a temporary ban on AI facial recognition technologies.
 Source: ZDnet, January 21, 2020.

-Elon Musk: The Tesla and SpaceX CEO is calling for regulation on organizations developing advanced artificial intelligence, including his companies.
-He tweeted, “All orgs developing advanced AI should be regulated, including Tesla.”
+Musk, Elon: The Tesla and SpaceX CEO is calling for regulation on organizations developing advanced artificial intelligence, including his companies.
+Elon Musk tweeted, “All orgs developing advanced AI should be regulated, including Tesla.”
 Source: NY Post, February 22, 2020.

 New York City: Companies in New York City that use artificial intelligence and other technology to make hiring, compensation and other human-resources decisions would face tighter restrictions under a new bill.
 Source: The Wall Street Journal, February 27, 2020.